Wholefood Soulfood Kitchen

 Author: Katie

 Honey oatmeal is an easy and tasty way to start your day.
-A bowl of this creamy goodness will keep you going for most of the morning and nourish you from the inside out.
+A bowl of this creamy goodness will keep you going for most of the morning!

 If you love this recipe as much as we do, click on the 5-stars below!